ltpitt/python-typer-gmail-copy-tool/README.md

 - `token_target.json`: Token for target account
 - `.gmail-copy-checkpoint.json`: Stores last copied message ID for resume functionality

+Additionally, the `check_and_fix_tokens` function ensures that the required tokens are present.
+If missing, it attempts to fix the issue by running the `delete-duplicates` command for the respective account.

 ---

 ## 📚 Usage